 When the lashes are positioned toward the eye rather than away from it, they rub against the eyeball.
 The friction can cause discomfort and even scarring.

-Blepharitis has no permanent cure yet, but regular eye hygiene can help manage a typical case of blepharitis and avoid future flare-ups.
+There is no permanent cure for this condition yet, but regular eye hygiene can help manage a typical case of blepharitis and avoid future flare-ups.
 Couple this with expert-recommended dietary interventions and self-care practices.

 If the inflammation is triggered by an overgrowth of bacteria, your eye specialist may prescribe an antibiotic course along with an eyelid hygiene routine.